saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-18-saltstack-overview.md

 - **Execution modules**: a Python script that can be executed on a minion or a proxy-minion
 - **Custom states**: Python functions that you can call in a state
 - **Runners**: a script that is executed on the master
-- **Orchestration state**: state that is run on the master and that can call states and modules on minions as well as start runner
+- **Orchestration state**: state that is run on the master and that can call states and modules on minions as well as start a runner
 - **Reactor**: master-side interface that can react to a beacon
 - **Beacon**: minion-side feature, used to generate an event